retorquere/pimsync/docs/content/docs/migration-guide.md

 ]
 ```

+Note that in the above case, the collection is expected to have the same `href`
+in both storages.

-Finally, two different collections can mapped on each side.
+Two different collections can mapped on each side:

 ```toml
 collections = [